jkrumow/ActorKit/README.md

 [pool subscribe:@"messageToWorkers" selector:@selector(handler:)];
 ```

-The handler will be executed on each actor in the pool.
+The handler will be executed on an available actor in the pool.

 ### Holding actors in a registry